Poor air quality is becoming an increasingly serious issue across the world.

 The scheme was first piloted in Southampton with our company, Bluestar (a subsidiary of Go South Coast).
 From our 100-day trial we collected 65g of particulate matter from the air in 100 days – roughly the weight of a tennis ball.
 Southampton was chosen as a location for the pilot following a report from the World Health Organisation that the city was at its limit for unsafe air pollution.

 From this data, we calculated that six buses could remove 1.25kg of particulate matter from the atmosphere every year.
-In summer 2020 we are therefore rolling out air filtering buses in six more regions across the Group.
-This is accelerating our plans to have the greenest fleet of buses in the country.
+We are now operating six air filtering buses in Southampton, covering an entire bus route.

 We are ready to share the innovative technology with other local authorities, because poor air quality affects us all – and we must work collectively to reduce our impact on the environment.